Patricia Davies (codebreaker): Career

+War service

 In 1942, age 18, Patricia Owtram joined the WRNS.
-When it was discovered from the results of a WRNS German test that she spoke good conversational German, she signed the Official Secrets Act and, after two weeks of basic training and a further intensive specialist interception course, was made Petty Officer and started work at the British navy’s signals collection sites, called Y stations, around the coast.
+When it was discovered from the results of a WRNS German test that she spoke good conversational German, she signed the Official Secrets Act and, after two weeks of basic training and a further intensive specialist interception course, was promoted to petty officer and started work at the British navy's signals collection sites, called Y stations, around the coast.
 These stations were called Y, phonetically standing for WI, which in turn stood for "Wireless Intercept".
 They were where secret German military communications were intercepted, transcribed and, if in a code other than morse, passed on to Bletchley Park.
 Owtram's first post was in Yorkshire.
-She later transferred to Lyme Regis in 1943 as Chief Petty Officer, and then to Dover (opposite Cape Gris Nez) where she turned 21 two weeks after D Day.
+She later transferred to Lyme Regis in 1943 as chief petty officer, and then to Dover (opposite Cap Gris-Nez) where she turned 21 two weeks after D Day.
 In Y stations, the WRNS worked in twos, round the clock, transcribing German military communications between ships, in the North Sea, the Baltic, or the Dover Straits depending on the regularly varied postings, and which were, for example, between ships and their base or between commanders and groups of ships.

-Later she worked for the Supreme Headquarters of the Allied Expeditionary Force, in London under General Eisenhower, scanning German official documents to search for potential war criminals.
+Later she worked for the Supreme Headquarters Allied Expeditionary Force, in London under General Eisenhower, scanning German official documents to search for potential war criminals.
 She was offered a job as a translator at the Nuremberg trials but, at her mother's request, went home to be with her father who had returned after surviving his ordeal as a POW.